Overview

 DegreeView analyzes college course catalogs and presents them in a

 more structured, interactive way.
-Courses, degree plans, and
+Courses are organized into

-a lot of time navigating course catalogs.
-My idea was to present
+time navigating course catalogs.
+My idea was to present them in a

-them in a new way.
-Its not a tool thats a replacement for
+new way.
+Its not a tool thats a replacement for anything, just

-anything, just something that hopefully makes engaging with the
+something that hopefully makes engaging with the courses at a

 The first version focused on visualizing degree plans at UT